tjx666/open-in-external-app/README.md

 VSCode is a very excellent editor, but sometime I prefer to use external application to work with some files.
 For example, I like to use [typora](https://www.typora.io/) to edit the markdown files.
 Usually, I will right click to the file, and select `Reveal in Explorer` , then open the file using external application.

 But, with this extension, you can do it more simply.
 Just right click to the file, and select `Open in External App`, that file would be opened by system default application.
+You can also use this way to open `.psd` files with photoshop, `.html` files with browser, and so on...

 ## 🔧 Configuration